 When transporting students by watercraft, all passengers must wear appropriate safety devices, and all craft operators must hold a valid Pleasure Craft Operator Card or be qualified aboriginal guides.
 The leasing of large vessels (over 10 meters/34 feet) must be reported to Risk Management and Insurance.

 Rental vehicles: the rental contract should be signed by a faculty/staff member and the name of the University must appear on the contract.
 The principal driver and all alternative drivers must be registered with appropriate insurance purchased so that all drivers are covered for both liability and collision coverage.
 Insurance provided by credit cards is generally not adequate for business-related rentals.

-University-owned vehicles: all drivers must be registered with Peter Kirby who will coordinate the driver database with the Risk Management and Insurance Office using the appropriate driver data form: Driver Data Form
+University-owned vehicles: all drivers must be registered with Ian Ritchie who will coordinate the driver database with the Risk Management and Insurance Office using the appropriate driver data form: Driver Data Form

 Natural Resource Sciences' vehicles: